 Thomas A. Raffin, MD, Co-Founder and Director Emeritus of the Center, is Colleen and Robert Haas Professor Emeritus of Medicine and Bioethics and former Chief of the Division of Pulmonary and Critical Care Medicine.
 In addition to biomedical ethics (withholding and withdrawing life support, medical decision-making in the context of managed care and HMOs, ethics of neurosciences, and ethical issues in human genetics), Dr. Raffin's other key areas of academic interest include the biology of acute lung injury, pulmonary fibrosis, and lymphangioleiomyomatosis.

-Holly Tabor, PhD, Associate Professor of Medicine and the Associate Director for Clinical Ethics and Education.
-She is returning to SCBE after eight years at the Treuman Katz Center for Pediatric Bioethics at Seattle Children’s Research Institute and at the University of Washington.
-She received her PhD in Epidemiology from Stanford in 2002, and then was a Senior Scientist at the Stanford Human Genome Center.
-From 2005-2008 she was one of the first postdoctoral fellows at CIRGE/SCBE.
+Holly Tabor, PhD, is Associate Professor of Medicine at Stanford University.
+She is the Associate Director for Clinical Ethics and Education for the Stanford Center for Biomedical Ethics (SCBE) and is Co-Chair of the Ethics Committees at Stanford Hospital and Lucile Packard Children’s Hospital.
 Her research focuses on ethical issues in genetics and genomics, specifically return of results and translation for exome and whole genome sequencing.